-Our experiments in which we forced the Stommel model with other strange attractors enabled us to draw some conclusions as to the possible generality of the earlier findings.
-We could replicate the strong alignment between the first Stommel and the neutral strange attractor FTLEs in the most sensitive areas, while the observations regarding attractors merging with transients and the vanishing of basin crises do depend on the identity of the strange attractor in question.
-We conjecture that whether an attractor merges with the chaotic transient of a destroyed attractor (or a ghost attractor) depends on the regime count of the strange attractor used (where two or more regimes in the strange attractor are a requirement), while a possible explanation for the vanishing basin crisis that are seen in the Lorenz-forced and Halvorsen-forced model (\ref{eqn:HFSBM}) is currently not apparent.
+Our experiments in which we forced the Stommel model with other strange attractors enable us to draw some conclusions as to the possible generality of our findings.
+We can replicate the approach of the first Stommel FTLE to the neutral strange attractor FTLE around critical transition times.
+The observations regarding attractors merging with transients and the vanishing of basin crises do depend on the strange attractor used to force the system.
+We suggest that whether an attractor merges with a chaotic transient (or a ghost attractor) depends on the regime count of the strange attractor used (where two or more regimes in the strange attractor are a requirement).
+A possible explanation for the vanishing basin crisis that is seen in both the Lorenz-forced and Halvorsen-forced model is currently not apparent.

-Possible avenues for future research in the area include the use of Lyapunov vectors to better understand FTLE alignment just prior or subsequent to a crisis.
-It would be helpful to ascertain whether mode-swapping is an artefact of the use of the backwards QR algorithm with Gram-Schmidt orthogonalisation to calculate FTLEs.
-A further open question concerns the link between the regime count of a strange attractor and whether a stable chaotic attractor merges with a chaotic transient or ghost attractor.
+Possible avenues for future research in the area include the use of Lyapunov vectors to better understand the observed FTLE alignment just before a crisis.
+It should be verified that this decreasing distance between the neutral and weakly stable FTLEs corresponds to the alignment of the associated Lyapunov vectors.
+This would imply there is a loss of hyperbolicity when an attractor undergoes a crisis.

+\ack We thank the Sydney Dynamics Group and attendees of the 2022 meeting in Auckland for some insightful discussions.